ipaytotaltd/ipaytotal-directAPI/README.md

 }  </span>
 </pre>

-<h5>Mainly there are 3 types of response with bellow Parameter:</h5>
+<h5>Mainly there are 3 types of response with the following Parameter:</h5>

 <ol>
 	<li>